Atlanta Meningitis Misdiagnosis Lawyer

 - Fatigue or confusion

-Because these symptoms resemble flu or other minor illnesses, doctors must order proper tests to confirm a meningitis diagnosis.
-Failure to do so may result in infection-related brain damage that could have been prevented with timely care.
+Because these symptoms accompany meningitis and resemble flu or other serious infections, doctors must order proper tests.
+A failure to diagnose bacterial meningitis may result in a brain infection that could have been prevented.
+When medical professionals fail to act in a timely manner, the patient faces serious consequences.

 How Meningitis Is Diagnosed